 Database testing is one of the areas that might have the smaller number of open source tools.
 The programming languages have many xUnit tools and mocking frameworks, but this is not the case for databases.
 This article provides a list of open source tools that can be used to perform unit, load and security testing on several relational (MySQL, Oracle, SQLServer, etc.) and NoSQL databases.

 The Apache JMeter is an open source load testing tool developed by the Apache Foundation that can be used to test performance both on static and dynamic resources.
 It can be used to simulate a heavy load on a server and also some functional testing.
 JMeter has an open architecture that can be extended with plugins.

-The software development trend that shifts the target platform from the desktop to web, cloud and mobile applications has fostered the development of load testing services on the web.
+The software development trend that shifts the target platform from the desktop to web, cloud and mobile applications has fostered the development of load testing services and performance testing tools on the web.
 It is an obvious option to use web-based load testing tools for applications that can be accessed by web users.
 This article presents the free offers from commercial web load testing services providers.

 You might think that performing load testing is very simple: you create a script and run it against the application.
 This is however not always the case, as the software under test might generate unique values for each transactions with the web clients.
 In their two parts articles, Vadim and Max Kleyzit explain how to detect and correct correlations the errors in your load testing scripts.